16th GEIA Conference

 The Global Emissions InitiAtive (GEIA) is an international community effort that builds bridges between environmental science and policy, by bringing together people, data, and tools to create and communicate the highest quality information about emissions.
 GEIA seeks to enhance access to emissions data, facilitate analysis to improve the scientific basis for emissions information, and strengthen the emissions community.

-Through provocative presentations and robust discussions, the 16th GEIA Conference on 10-11 June 2014 in beautiful Boulder, Colorado, will provide a forum for exploring the role of emissions as a crucial link between scientific innovation and societal development.
+The 16th GEIA Conference, a forum for exploring the role of emissions as a crucial link between scientific innovation and societal development, was organized around four questions: